akshshar/xr-auditor/README.md

     vagrant@vagrant:~/xr-auditor$

     ```

 &nbsp;
 &nbsp;

-*   **Step 5**:   Create a new ssh-key pair for your devbox environment (if you see see the earlier [image](https://github.com/akshshar/xr-auditor/blob/master/images/iosxr-auditor-operation.png?raw=true) the devbox will serve as the remote server to which the router sends the collected XML data.
+*   **Step 5**:   Create a new ssh-key pair for your devbox environment (if you see see the earlier [image]

-    >For password-less operation, the way we make this work is:
+(https://github.com/akshshar/xr-auditor/blob/master/images/iosxr-auditor-operation.png?raw=true) the devbox will serve as the remote server to which the router sends the collected XML data.

-    >
+    For password-less operation, the way we make this work is:
-    >1.
-Create an ssh-key pair on the server (devbox)
+    1. Create an ssh-key pair on the server (devbox) .
-    >2.
-Add the public key of the pair to the devbox (server)'s  ~/.ssh/authorized_keys file
+    2. Add the public key of the pair to the devbox (server)'s  ~/.ssh/authorized_keys file .
-    >3.
-Package the private key as part of the app during the build process and transfer to the router
+    3. Package the private key as part of the app during the build process and transfer to the router .
-    >4.
-The app on the router then uses the private key to ssh and transfer files to the server (devbox) without requiring a password.
+    4. The app on the router then uses the private key to ssh and transfer files to the server (devbox) without requiring a password.

     Following the above steps on devbox: